import all python add-ons etc that will be needed later on

 \[\displaystyle \frac{v^2}{2}+gz+\frac{p}{\rho}=C\]

-where \(g\) is the acceleration due to gravity and is the general form of the equation.
+where \(g\) is the acceleration due to gravity and is the general form of the equation and shows that the pressure plus the sum of kinetic and potential energy is a constant.